-Because both partners tend to avoid conflicts, they may avoid having a discussion until their little differences become major issues.
+Because both partners tend to avoid conflicts, they may avoid discussing their problems until their little differences become major issues.

 ISFP and INFP

-Although the ISFP and the INFP have a lot in common, it is their differences that attract them to each other.
-The ISFP is drawn to the INFP’s originality while the INFP admires the ISFP’s ability to be mysterious and fun at the same time.
+Although the ISFP and the INFP have a lot in common, their differences attract them to each other.
+The ISFP is drawn to the INFP’s originality, while the INFP admires the ISFP’s ability to be mysterious and fun at the same time.

-On the negative side, ISFPs may find themselves unable to live up to INFPs’ expectations.
-The INFP tends to idealize their relationships, and the ISFP may feel guilty if reality doesn’t meet the expectations.
+On the negative side, ISFPs may be unable to live up to INFPs’ expectations.
+The INFP tends to idealize their relationships, and the ISFP may feel guilty if reality doesn’t meet their expectations.

 ISFJ vs. ISFP

-Another common question is what’s the difference between ISFJ and ISFP.
-The answer is that the ISFP and ISFJ share three type preferences and obviously have a lot in common.
-Both are sensitive, quiet and down-to-earth type of people.
+Another common question is, what’s the difference between ISFJ and ISFP?
+The answer is that the ISFP and ISFJ share three preferences and have much in common.
+Both are sensitive, quiet, and down-to-earth types.
 However, there are some important differences between them:

 ISFP Strengths and Weaknesses

 - avoid conflict or any criticism,